Comfort + Support

 Palliative care is designed to meet each patient's individual needs with the help of a specialized palliative care team that includes: doctors, nurses, social workers, home health aides, spiritual advisors and therapists.
 It may begin at the time of a diagnosis and continue throughout the course of a serious illness.
-In fact, you can recieve palliative care services at the same time as you recieve treatments for your illness.
+In fact, you can receive palliative care services at the same time as you receive treatments for your illness.

 - Reduce pain and discomfort